 Astro Boy and friends in Takadanobaba

 Astro Boy and I go way back.
-We have a history dating to Saturday afternoons in the ‘70s.
-I’d sit glued to the TV, mesmerized by this little android’s adventures with big dreams.
-Fast forward a few decades to my arrival in Tokyo, and there he was again—right in Takadanobaba.
+He was a mainstay of Australian TV in the 1970s.
+I’d sit glued to the TV, mesmerized by this little android’s adventures.
+Fast forward a few decades to my arrival in Tokyo, and I ran into him in Takadanobaba.
 Seeing him and his friends larger than life on the walls near the station was surreal.
-Of course, I captured them through my lens.
-Here are a few tips on photographing these icons, and dealing with the area’s lively streets.
+Of course, I captured them with my camera.
+Here are my tips for photographing these icons.

-Takadanobaba isn’t the biggest station in the world, so you should find Astro easily.
-Look out from the Waseda Exit, and he’ll be over the road.
-And it won’t only be him.
+Takadanobaba isn’t a big station, so finding Astro should be easy.
+Look out from the Waseda Exit.
+He is across the road.
 Many of Osamu Tezuka’s creations are with him.

 Astro Boy is a young android with human emotions.
 Doctor Umataro Tenma created him after the death of his son Tobio.
 Eventually, he sells Astro to a robot circus.